Siam Square: History

 The area of Siam Square, which belongs to Chulalongkorn University, was originally full of wooden houses and slum areas, until a fire incident evacuated the villagers from the area.
 After the fire, General Prapas Charusatien (ประภาส จารุเสถียร) director of Chulalongkorn University at that time, decided to develop the area of Siam Square into a commercial place in order to prevent the slum community that originally resided there from returning.
 The Southeast Asia Company was the first to develop this area as an open-air shopping mall.
 The first building was constructed in 1962 and finished in 1963, with Associated Professor Lert Urasayanan as the architect and Professor Rachot Kanchanawanit as the engineer.

 The original name of the square was Pathum Wan Square (ปทุมวันสแควร์), because it is in Pathum Wan District.
 However, Kobchai Sosothikul, founder of Seacon Development Co. and owner of the project at that time, felt that the name was too small and renamed it to Siam Square after the whole country, Siam being the old name of Thailand.

 Later in 1991, various tutoring schools began opening in the Siam Square area, targeting students from the many schools nearby.

 Siam Square entered a period of downturn In 1996, when the Thai economy was in a state of recession from IMF debt.
 The nearby construction of the BTS Skytrain at that time also caused traffic jams that drove customers to other shopping districts.
-To combat this issue, Chulalongkorn University initiated a project of turning Siam Square into a center of technology and development, with many improvements to the area in 1999 and 2000.
+To combat this issue, Chulalongkorn University initiated a project to turn Siam Square into a center of technology and development, with many improvements to the area in 1999 and 2000.
 One such development was relocating the parking lot behind the Lido cinema to the Witthayakit Building, opening up the space for outside companies to invest in developing the area, which became known as "Center Point" and served as a center of recreation for teenagers.